 Oahu Local Housing Market: Wahiawa, Mililani, North Shore

-The following local market data for condos and single family homes near Schofield Barracks is updated from the Oahu Local Market Update Year-to-Date December 2022 by Honolulu Board of Realtors.
-Monthly rental prices are provided by zumper.com.
+The following local market data for condos and single family homes near Schofield Barracks is updated from the Oahu Local Market November 2023 Update by Honolulu Board of Realtors.
+Monthly rental prices are provided by Zillow.com.
 After you take a look at the local market data, compare monthly rental prices to what your monthly Basic Allowance for Housing (BAH) can purchase with a VA home loan.
 Why pay someone else’s mortgage by renting when you can use your BAH to invest in yours?